Curve Editor: Value Graph

 Warning

-Depending on the interpolation assigned to a keyframe, such as Linear mode, the Left or Right parameters may not appear in the dock.
+Depending on the interpolation assigned to a keyframe, the Left or Right parameters may not appear in the dock.

 Changing Keyframe Interpolation: